Chris Noth

-Noth reprised his role of Mike Logan on Law & Order: Criminal Intent (2005–08), and reprised his role of Big in the films Sex and the City (2008) and Sex and the City 2 (2010).
+Noth reprised his role of Mike Logan on Law & Order: Criminal Intent (2005–2008), and reprised his role of Big in the films Sex and the City (2008) and Sex and the City 2 (2010).
 He was nominated for the Golden Globe Award for Best Supporting Actor on Television for Sex and the City in 1999 and for The Good Wife in 2010.

 Noth starred in the first two seasons of the 2021 revival of The Equalizer, on CBS, and appeared in And Just Like That..., the revival of Sex and the City.
+His roles in both series were curtailed after the emergence of multiple sexual assault allegations against Noth in December 2021.

 Early life

 Noth was born November 13, 1954, in Madison, Wisconsin, the youngest of three boys, to news reporter Jeanne Parr (1924–2016).
 Parr was one of the first female correspondents for CBS News, and host of her own CBS talk show The Jeanne Parr Show.
 His father was Charles James Noth (1922–1966), a marketing-company vice president and insurance agent who was a naval aviator in World War II and served as Ensign on the USS Antietam during the Korean War.
 Charles came from a wealthy family in Chicago, and his mother had Irish ancestry that traces back to Knockbride in County Cavan.

 Noth's family settled in Stamford, Connecticut, when he was five.
 Noth grew up in Connecticut while his parents worked in New York City.
 His parents separated when he was 9 or 10, and his father died in a car accident in 1966 when he was 11.
 According to Noth, "losing my father left a crater in my life" and he found father figures in many teachers and certain friends of his mother's.
 While Parr was working as a CBS news reporter in New York during the 1960s, Noth often got into trouble.
 He was into vandalism and was smoking marijuana and driving at a very young age.
 During Parr's brief second marriage, the family moved to southern California in 1969, returning to New York in the early 1970s.
 Noth said that he started taking LSD with friends at age 15, once walking into someone else's house in Newport Beach while high and jumping naked off their pier into the water.